linien-org/linien/README.md

 ```
 (no newlines).

-This ensures that changes you made to the server component are automatically uploaded to the RedPitaya when you launch the client.
+This ensures that local changes of the server's code are automatically uploaded to RedPitaya when you launch the client.
+Please note that this only h

 ### Architecture